-I doubt I’ll comment much about conditions the rest of the trip unless they are surprisingly good somewhere or especially bad.
+I doubt I’ll comment much about conditions the rest of the trip unless they are surprisingly good or especially bad somewhere.

 Lastly, I have to comment on my flight up to Anchorage last night.
 It was a long direct flight from Los Angeles, but what gorgeous views!
 I couldn’t have picked a better time to fly out (7:30pm).
-Got some great dusk views all the way up through California.
-Started to get a little darker through Oregon and Washington, but then started getting lighter again as we got into Canada and then Alaska.
+I got some great dusk views all the way up through California.
+It started to get a little darker through Oregon and Washington, but then started getting lighter again as we got into Canada and then Alaska.
 Big mountains, glaciers, icebergs and crazy cloud patterns with a glowing pink hue–spectacular!